 Encouraging your sales teams to participate in the ISM’s various levels of qualifications will not only hone their skills and expertise but also increase the level of knowledge and skill base at your disposal.
 This should enhance the quality of sales offering your business is providing to customers and boost your chances of increasing profitability, win new customers and retain business.

 Bring your training in-house

-An alternative to putting your salespeople through sales qualifications operated by external bodies is to work with a provider that brings the learning in-house.
+An alternative to putting your salespeople through qualifications specific to sales operated by external bodies is to work with a provider that brings the learning in-house.
 For example, the Professional Academy has a long-standing record of helping businesses to develop comprehensive in-house learning and development programmes, tailored training and learning management systems and apprenticeship training services.

-It offers sales qualifications through ISM in addition to a wide range of courses outside of simply sales qualifications, which will help to broaden your sales teams expertise.
+It offers qualifications through ISM in addition to a wide range of other non-sales courses, which will help to broaden your sales teams expertise.
 As the world’s leading provider of training and qualifications in marketing, digital marketing, sales, management and leadership they can help your sales teams broaden their horizons and build out their skillset.

 For example, it offers marketing qualifications through the Chartered Institute of Marketing, the world’s largest professional body for marketing courses.
 Encouraging your sales team to take part in these courses will help them gain a better understanding of marketing and keep up with the latest marketing trends and best practices.

 The Professional Academy is at the cutting-edge of in-company training and can create the ideal mix of face-to-face workshops and interactive online training to suit your business, people and objectives.

 Support for this in-company training programme also includes access to Professional Academy’s online learning management system, unique study guides and interactive learning resources, individual tutor support, coaching and mentoring, and a dedicated account manager that oversees the project.